The Narrow Road to the Deep North 3

 The official spelling is "Shiogama," but it is sometimes written as "Shiogama."
 Between Sendai and Shiogama is Taga Castle, the capital of Mutsu Province, and there are many important poetic sites there, and Basho and Sora stopped off at many of them

-In the main text, Basho "after visiting Zuiganji Temple on the 11th, I headed for Hiraizumi but took a wrong turn and ended up in Ishinomaki ," but Sora's travel diary has him travel to Ishinomaki on the 10th and stay there overnight.
+Furthermore, Basho states in the textthat "after visiting Zuiganji Temple on the 11th, I headed towards Hiraizumi but took a wrong turn and ended up in Ishinomaki," but Sora's travel diary indicates that he traveled to Ishinomaki on the 10th and stayed there overnight.

 It is unclear whether this was a misunderstanding on Basho's part or if there was some other intention behind it, but they left Matsushima and headed for Hiraizumi in Iwate Prefecture, the final destination of their journey to the depths of the country